-To evaluate the hypothesis that insulin will safely reduce glucose levels in patients with acute ST-elevation myocardial infarction and admission hyperglycemia and result in reduction in cardiovascular events.
-(The pilot is not powered to provide conclusive results on effects of insulin on clinical events; if safe and associated with glucose lowering a full scale trial is planned.
+(The pilot was not powered to provide conclusive results on effects of insulin on clinical events.
+If safe and associated with glucose lowering a full scale trial was planned.)

 The 24-hour difference in mean glucose between the two study groups.

 Secondary endpoints: The difference in mean glucose level achieved at 7 days or hospital discharge (whichever is first); Tthe difference in mean glucose level achieved at 30 days between study groups; nonfatal recurrent myocardial infarction; nonfatal stroke; cardiovascular death (as a composite and as separate outcomes); rehospitalization for congestive heart failure; all-cause mortality; resuscitated cardiac arrest or life-threatening arrhythmia (as a composite and as separate outcomes); cardiogenic shock; cardiac procedures; rehospitalization for any cause; symptomatic and severe hypoglycemic episodes; hypokalemic episodes.

 All clinical event endpoints were adjudicated.